lsst/dp0_lsst_io/docs/delegate-resources/usability-exercises.rst

 Navigate in a web browser to `data.lsst.cloud <https://data.lsst.cloud/>`_ and log in to the Portal Aspect.

+Select the "DP0.2 Catalogs" tab.
+This selection will default you to the "dp02_dc2_catalogs.Object" table.

 Retrieve the ``g_psfFlux``, ``g_calibFlux``, and the ``g_extendedness`` columns
 from the DP0.2 Object catalog for objects within 15 arcminutes of the galaxy cluster at Right Ascension 55.75 degrees and Declination -32.27 degrees.